< Back

 **Lamentation over the Dead Christ (‘Pietà’).
 Canvas, 259 x 219.

 Though usually called a Pietà, the dead Christ lies on the ground rather than across the mourning Virgin’s lap.
-The Virgin is sometimes said to be praying, but actually appears to be wringing her hands with grief.
+Because her eyes are turned to the sky, the Virgin is sometimes said to be praying, but she actually appears to be wringing her hands with grief.
 As a Lamentation, the picture is unusual for the absence of other mourners, and there is also no sign of the sarcophagus or tomb, nor view of Golgotha.
 A full moon dimly illuminates the ruins and waterfall in the landscape.
 This famous, starkly dramatic picture was commissioned by Monsignor Giovanni Botonti, a clerk (and later head) of the Camera Apostolica, for the altar of his family chapel in the left transept of San Francesco alla Rocco at Viterbo.
 Its portal stone frame, finely carved and inscribed with Botonti's name, still survives in situ in the church (though damaged by bombing in 1944).

 The picture dates from quite early in Sebastiano’s Roman period.
 It was probably in place by May 1516 (when Botonti donated altar cloths, candlesticks and other sacred fittings for the altar), and has recently been dated as early as 1513.
 Vasari says that Michelangelo provided a cartoon for the figures, and there are preparatory drawings by him in Vienna for the clasped hands of the Virgin (on a double-sided sheet with studies for a Sistine Ceiling ignudo).
 Recent technical examination, which has revealed Michelangelesque underdrawing and suggests that the design was transferred from a cartoon, provides further confirmation of Vasari's account.